deepskystacker/DSS/Installers/README.txt

     number of stars are detected (perhaps in the high hundreds).

 14. Add a display of the colour of the pixel under the mouse pointer.

+15. Change the code used to determine the major and minor axes of a star image and thus the eccentricity value.
+    The old code wasn't robust and often returned a minor axis size that was larger than the major axis size.
+    This resulted in a computed eccentricity value that was "Not a Number".

 Changes for DeepSkyStacker 6.1.0
 ================================